tonyhoVN/atm_controller/README.md

 "withdraw": {"card_number":"100", "pin":"1234", "account":"02", "action":[("Withdraw", 1),("Withdraw", 5)]}
 ```

+#### Step3: Define Expected Result for Test Case
+- If the input card number is wrong, atm returns "wrong card"
+- If the input pin number is wrong, atm returns "wrong card"
+- If the input account number is wrong, atm returns "wrong account"
+- For each action, atm returns the tuple including balance after action (`int`) and status of action (`bool`).
+The status is `True` if action is completed, and `False` when the amount of withdraw is bigger than the current balance in this account.

 #### Step3: Define Test Function for Test Case
 Use following format to define your own test function
 ```python
 def your_test_fct():
     assert atm.execute(test_cases["your_test_case"]) == your_expected_result
 ```

-#### Step4: Define Expected result for test case
-- If the input card number is wrong, atm returns "wrong card"
-- If the input pin number is wrong, atm returns "wrong card"
-- If the input account number is wrong, atm returns "wrong account"
-- If the